Binaural Hearing Aids

 Binaural hearing aids v/s Monaural hearing aids

 Hearing aids have been around for a long time but with so many advances in technology, there are so many options available for hearing systems.
 When the devices were first manufactured, they were monaural devices.
 That means that the devices worked individually and if a person was wearing two devices they wouldn’t connect to give an overall, surrounding sound.
 This meant the wearer could feel quite overwhelmed with all the different information being passed to the ear.
-However, the latest technology Binaural aids mean that the devices in the two ears are connected to give an overall sound.
+However, the latest technology of binaural aids mean that the devices in the two ears are connected to give an overall sound.
 This ensures that the wearer is able to understand the surroundings without being overloaded with too many different sounds.

 Orientation in a room and problem-free directional hearing essentially requires two healthy ears.
 The auditory center recognizes the tiniest differences between the incoming signals in the left and right ear, and allocates incoming signals to a position in the room (head shadow effect).
 Binaural signal processing also makes this possible with hearing aids, therefore enabling you to adequately assess direction.
 Hearing is also connected with balance so it is important that you wear hearing devices for both ears so your brain is able to understand the surroundings and help you balance.